La Strada: Plot

-Before Zampanò's release from prison, Il Matto proposes that there are alternatives to Gelsomina's servitude, and imparts his philosophy that everything and everyone has a purpose – even a pebble, even she.
+Before Zampanò's release from prison, Il Matto proposes to Gelsomina that there are alternatives to her servitude and imparts his philosophy that everything and everyone has a purpose – even a pebble, even she.
 A nun suggests that Gelsomina's purpose in life is comparable to her own.
 But when Gelsomina offers Zampanò marriage, he brushes her off.

 On an empty stretch of road, Zampanò comes upon Il Matto fixing a flat tire.
 As Gelsomina watches in horror, the two men begin to fight; it ends after the strongman punches the clown on the head several times, causing the fool to hit his head on the corner of his car's roof.
-As Zampanò walks back to his motorcycle with a warning for the man to watch his mouth in the future, Il Matto complains that his watch is broken, then stumbles into a field, collapses, and dies.
+As Zampanò walks back to his motocarro with a warning for the man to watch his mouth in the future, Il Matto complains that his watch has stopped, then stumbles into a field, collapses, and dies.
 Zampanò hides the body and pushes the car off the road, where it bursts into flames.

 The killing breaks Gelsomina's spirit and she becomes apathetic, constantly repeating, "The Fool is hurt."
 Zampanò makes a few small attempts to console her, but in vain.
-Fearful he will no longer be able to earn a living with Gelsomina, Zampanò abandons her while she sleeps, leaving some clothes, money, and his trumpet.
+Fearful he will no longer be able to earn a living with Gelsomina, Zampanò abandons her while she sleeps, leaving her some clothes, money, and his trumpet.

 Some years later, he overhears a woman singing the very tune Gelsomina often played.
-He learns that the woman's father had found Gelsomina on the beach and kindly taken her in.
+He learns that the woman's father had found Gelsomina on the beach and had kindly taken her in.
 However, she had wasted away and died.
 Zampanò gets drunk, gets in a fight with the locals, and wanders to the beach, where he breaks down in tears.